godonnell2/graceodonnell/_posts/2017-06-19-striking-soundbites-imagery.markdown

 ### Key Light

 <i>Key light</i> as the name suggests is your main light.
-You are attempting to make your interviewee look 3D in a 2D image so we light one side of the face in order to create shadows and thus a 3d effect.
+You are attempting to make your interviewee look 3D in a 2D image so we light one side of the face in order to create shadows and thus a 3D effect.
 The key light should be placed at 30 degree to the participant.

 ### Fill Light

-One light on one side will create a very strong shadow and a harsh unflattering look to the participant.
+One light on one side of the participant will create a very strong shadow and a harsh unflattering look.
 This can be useful, for instance, if you want to create a tense atmosphere.
-But, in most scenarios you will probably want to create a more flattering look for your participant, which is where your fill light comes in.
+But, in most scenarios you will probably want to create a more flattering look for your participant, which is where your <i>fill light</i> comes in.

-The <i>fill light</i> is placed at a thirty degree angle to your participant on the other side using a softer light than your key, this helps to soften the shadow on the interviewee without making them disappear completely.
+The <i>fill light</i> is placed at a thirty-degree angle to your participant, on the opposite side to the key.
+Use a softer light than your key.
+This helps to soften the shadow on the interviewee without making them disappear completely, which ultimately creates a more flattering view of the participant.

 ### Back Light

-Finally you have the <i>back light</i>, this is used to create a glow around the interview’s hair which is very flattering, particularly for a woman.
-It also helps to create a separation of the interview from the background which again helps to create a 3d look in a 2d field.
+Finally you have the <i>back light</i>.
+This is used to create a glow around the interview’s hair which is very flattering, particularly for a woman.
+It also helps to create a separation of the interview from the background and adding to the 3D look.

 ### Variation

-In order to vary the effect you can use gels which colour the lights or diffusers which create a softer more ambient look.
+In order to vary the effect you can use gels (coloured pieces of plastic which clip to your lights) which colour the lights or diffusers (semi-opaque material that attaches to your lights) which create a softer more ambient look.

-### Flattering Look
+### Pink Gels

-A slightly pink gel is often very flattering light for skin tones.
+A slightly pink gel is often a very flattering light for skin tones.

+### Rules are meant to broken

 These rules are guidelines.
 They can very much be broken!
 For instance, if you have beautiful natural light like I did in this video you should take advantage of it.
 You can use a reflector to provide your fill light.

 <div class="video-responsive">